x-JKs/Yute-releases/README.md

 - **Activity Tracker** - Track raid, dungeon, and other activity completions across all characters in real time
 - **In-Game Overlay** - Lightweight overlay showing activity timers, fireteam info, and module status
-- **Packet Interception** - Intercept and interact with Destiny 2 network packets via WinDivert
+- **Packet Interception** - Intercept and interact with network packets via WinDivert
 - **Personal Bests** - Automatically tracks your fastest clears per activity
 - **Activity Toasts** - Desktop notifications when activities complete, with duration and completion status
-- **Discord Rich Presence** - Show your current Destiny 2 activity on your Discord profile
+- **Discord Rich Presence** - Show your current activity on your Discord profile
 - **AutoHotkey Integration** - Launch and manage AHK scripts alongside the app
 - **Customizable Modules** - Enable/disable features with per-module keybinds and settings